MENU

 Florida Tech’s expert faculty are passionate about teaching and dedicated to providing top-notch instruction and practical experience for undergraduate students.

 They bring groundbreaking research into the classroom, giving students firsthand insights into animal behavior and cognition.
-Their work explores topics such as decision-making in nonhuman primates, social behavior, face recognition, behavioral economics and animal welfare, advancing our understanding of both animals and humans.
+Their work explores topics in nonhuman animals such as decision-making, social behavior, face recognition, behavioral economics and animal welfare, advancing our understanding of both animals and humans.

 Students get to know their faculty and work closely with them throughout their studies.
 Whether they're participating in research projects, seeking career advice or simply looking for academic guidance, they'll find that our faculty maintain open-door policies, are approachable and always happy to help.